jg-rp/liquid/docs/introduction/auto-escape.md

 ## Markup

-Mark a string as "safe" by making it `Markup`.
+Mark a string as "safe" by wrapping it in a `Markup` object.

 ```python
 from liquid import Environment, Markup